All Episodes

 And he turns around.

-The windows are closed.
+The curtains are closed.

-He turns around, and he just starts talking.
+He turns around and he just starts talking.

 And for a second, my next thought was, it's a nut.

-I listened to this.
+And I listened to this.

 I interacted with him for a couple of seconds.